neurocline/platforms/README.md

 This is in `include/diagnostic`.

+The same sets of knobs work on the diagnostic headers for platform emulation.

 ## POSIX

 IEEE Std 1003.1 and POSIX.1 refer to the same thing.
 We use the latter for brevity.